Efficient and Scalable Path-Planning Algorithms for Curvature Constrained Motion in the Hamilton-Jacobi Formulation: Numerical Methods

 Finally, plugging this back into \eqref{eq:pDerivative2} gives the final update rule

 One can resolve the minimization for $p_3$ in a similar manner and arrive at

 Next we resolve the $k+1$ iterate for the path $x$.
-First, we solve \eqref{eq:x0mincar} with the initial data function $g(x) = \abs{x-x_f}$.
+First, we solve \eqref{eq:x0mincar} with the initial data function $g(x) = \frac 1 2\abs{x-x_f}^2$.
 Note that these are vector quantities; in a slight abuse of notation we are letting $x = (x_1,x_2,x_3) = (x,y,\theta)$.
-Then \eqref{eq:x0mincar} can be written Using a similar derivation as above, one finds that this minimization problem has solution
+Then \eqref{eq:x0mincar} can be written \RV{One easily finds that this has minimizer}

 To update $x^{k+1}_{j}$ for $j = 1,\ldots, N-1$, we note that our Hamiltonian $H(x,p)$ given in \eqref{eq:carHam} does not depend on $x_{1:2}$.
 Because of this, it is trivial to resolve the first and second coordinate in the minimization \eqref{eq:xmincar}: